The Web Storage API provides mechanisms by which browsers can store key/value pairs, in a much more intuitive fashion

 - Storage limit is larger than a cookie (at most 5MB).

 localStoragedoes the same thing, but persists even when the browser is closed and reopened.

-- Storage limit is the maximum amongst the three.
+- Storage limit is the maximum amongst the two.

 These mechanisms are available via the

 Window object implements the